“Learn and forget”.Morihei Ueshiba O Sensei

-This is the ability to read small details and translate them in an hypothesis; and in our case, to non-verbal communication in patterns to get clues about a person’s mindset in course of action and to empower that person using the right tools.
+This is the ability to read small details and translate them into a hypothesis; and in our case, non-verbal communication in patterns to get clues about a person’s mindset in course of action and to empower that person using the right tools.
 Consider observation as a muscle: it does not work well only with theory and needs consistent and constant training.

 Among the five elements in discussion, it is the one that connects the best with the other four on this list simply because it is from observation of phenomena that all sciences and many discoveries came up, and it is also the less considered nowadays due to the excess of stimuli we receive with our hectic lifestyle.

 Recommended sources: news about your company and/or where you live, supporting data, public opinion and/or feedback, etc.

 Having a big picture of what is happening is never easy, especially considering the volume of opinions we listen to daily about anything, compared to the number of reliable sources on a topic.
 Hence, it is important to put into context what is happening with what people think, but also what is not said.
 Which alas, it is what often happens in many corporate environments.